kaievns/nikolay.rocks/pages/Silly Thoughts/2016-04-04-how-to-stop-babel.md

 trivial it was and how much faster and more pleasant the projects become after the transition.

-I know I'm off the hook and I'm not doing back.
+I know I'm off the hook now and I'm not doing back.
 I can have practically all the same things I have with babel in a fast native form directly in node.
 My dependencies list shrunk several times.
 Deployment become trivial — it's just the good old `npm start` now.